Understanding the link between gut health and immunity can help improve the body’s ability to fight infections.

 According to a study, the microbiome is in constant communication with the immune system.
 The gut effectively teaches the immune system how to respond to toxins and pathogens.

 An unbalanced gut is linked to many problems, such as allergies, autoimmune disease, and reduced resistance against viruses.
-The main reason behind an unbalanced microbiome include:
+The main reasons behind an unbalanced microbiome include:

 Good bacteria need food to populate the gut.
 An unhealthy diet does not have the nutrients necessary to promote gut health.
 Also, poor nutrition can cause harmful bacteria to overgrow, leading to infections.